Yesterland

 Wagon along the Rivers of America

 Yester-Frontierland is on the move.
 As you peer from under the canvas cover, you might see Mike Fink Keel Boats and the Indian War Canoes navigating the Rivers of America.
-As you continue to the Rainbow Desert, you’ll see park guests on the backs of Rainbow Ridge Pack Mules, riding the Rainbow Mountain Stagecoach Ride (on the same path as your wagon), or being transported in the ore cars of the Rainbow Caverns Mine Train.
+As you continue to the Rainbow Desert, you’ll see park guests on the backs of Rainbow Ridge Pack Mules, riding the Rainbow Mountain Stagecoach Ride (on the same path as your wagon), or being transported in the ore cars of the Rainbow Caverns Mine Ride.

 Disneyland launched the Conestoga Wagons attraction in August 1955, the month after Disneyland opened to the public.
 Not everything was ready on opening day.